Carbon footprint and LCA: two complementary tools for impact measurement.

 LCA allows for the analysis of the environmental footprint, and carbon impacts, and is, therefore, a crucial tool in a company's CSR strategy.
 It is also a decision-making tool in business, enabling a relevant comparison between different products or services and gradually moving towards eco-design.

-What are the differences between LCA and carbon footprint?
+What are the differences between LCA and carbon accounting?

-Thanks to its single evaluation criterion, the carbon footprint is faster to calculate and easier to interpret.
-The Life Cycle Assessment is more in-depth and requires a longer study and more work to interpret the results.
+Carbon Accounting is generally faster to calculate and easier to interpret for defining a global corporate trajectory.
+The Life Cycle Assessment is more technically granular and requires a longer study period to interpret results for specific product optimizations.

 What are the objectives of these two tools?